awf/gfloat/README.md

   has_nz: bool          # Set if format encodes -0 at sgn=1,exp=0,significand=0
                         # if not, that encoding decodes to a NaN labelled NaN_0
 ```

+## TODO:

+All NaNs are the same, with no distinction between signalling or quiet,
+or between differently encoded NaNs.